HubDanDevMan/matura/chapters/the CPU.md

 values*, these values are also called a *memory address* and when the address is stored in a register, it is called a *pointer*.
 So the PC is a pointer to the next instruction in memory. <br/>
-Now, the next question arises, what exactly is RAM?
+Now, the next question arises, what exactly is random access memory?
 RAM is made of many fields that can store one byte of data.
 They are similar to registers, in the sense that they hold data, a numeric value between 0 and 255, until they are overwritten again.
 In RAM, there is a large number of those fields while there may only be a few registers present.
 RAM takes the form of its own separate hardware, namely RAM sticks.
 RAM is used by the CPU while it is running, but